-DriveMaker will save you a lot of time accessing your files remotely and editing them in place; however, just like all products out there, it can’t be used in certain scenarios.
+DriveMaker will save you a lot of time accessing your files remotely and editing them in place; however, FTP can’t be used in certain scenarios.

-If you want the contents of a real drive mapped, you need to look into iSCSI.
+If you want the contents of a real hard drive mapped–at the byte or sector level–you need to look into iSCSI.
 FTP only offers very primitive file access and nothing more.